Dental Implants For The Replacement Of Missing Teeth

 How Long Is The Procedure And Does It Include Surgery?

 In South Africa, Dr. Marx is one of the most well-known dentists for implant placement.
-Placing implants is a small procedure and doesn’t require any hospitalization.
-Implants are done in the dental chair and take approximately 5-10min per implant.
+Placing implants is a small procedure and doesn!t require any hospitalisation.
+Implants are done in the dental chair and take approximately 5-10 minutes per implant.
 Sounds easy, but it takes great skill and experience.

 If you’re healthy enough to have a tooth extracted, you’re probably healthy enough to have an implant.
-Whether your missing teeth because of injury, disease or decay, dental implants are often the best solution.
+Whether you are missing teeth because of injury, disease, or decay, dental implants are often the best solution.
 General good health and adequate bone density in the jaw are the essential requirements.
 If you are not sure whether dental implants can work for you, please feel free to call us.

 Dental Bridges For The Replacement Of Missing Teeth

 Bridgework looks and functions almost like the real thing.
 All ceramic bridges can hardly be distinguished from natural teeth.
 Bridges are highly aesthetic, and retain a natural appearance under all light conditions.

 A fixed dental bridge replaces one or more missing natural teeth.
 The patient cannot remove it.
 It is cemented into place and is firmly attached to the prepared natural teeth that are next to it, or to the implants in case of no natural teeth available.
 The fixed bridge can be made of porcelain fused